Smoke on the Water: History

 On the eve of the recording session, a concert with Frank Zappa and the Mothers of Invention was held in the Montreux casino's theatre.
 This was the theatre's final concert before the casino complex closed down for its annual winter renovations, which would allow Deep Purple to record there.
-At the beginning of Don Preston's synthesiser solo on "King Kong", the place suddenly caught fire when somebody in the audience fired a flare gun towards the rattan-covered ceiling, as mentioned in the "some stupid with a flare gun" line.
+"In the last few minutes of a 90 minute show", at the beginning of Don Preston's synthesiser solo on "King Kong", the place suddenly caught fire when somebody in the audience fired a flare gun towards the rattan-covered ceiling, as mentioned in the "some stupid with a flare gun" line.
 Although there were no major injuries, the resulting fire destroyed the entire casino complex, along with all the Mothers' equipment.
 The "smoke on the water" that became the title of the song (credited to bassist Roger Glover, who related how the title occurred to him when he woke from a dream a few days later) referred to the smoke from the fire spreading over Lake Geneva from the burning casino as the members of Deep Purple watched from their hotel.
 Glover said that, "It was probably the biggest fire I'd ever seen up to that point and probably ever seen in my life.
 It was a huge building.
 I remember there was very little panic getting out, because it didn't seem like much of a fire at first.
 But, when it caught, it went up like a fireworks display."
 The "Funky Claude" running in and out is referring to Claude Nobs, the director of the Montreux Jazz Festival who helped some of the audience escape the fire.
 Swiss police named Zdeněk Špička, a Czechoslovak refugee living in Épalinges, as a suspect in the case, but he fled Switzerland shortly after.